The Functional Nurse Podcast - Nursing in Functional Medicine

 To explore safe and effective ways for nurses to use labs in their practice, consider reading THIS ARTICLE Brigitte wrote on the topic.

-Wednesday Jun 14, 2023
+Jun 14, 2023

-Wednesday Jun 14, 2023
+Jun 14, 2023

 In this episode, Brigitte Sager, DNP, addresses the question many registered nurses face: Do you need to become a nurse practitioner to practice functional medicine?
 Brigitte shares her personal journey from RN to nurse practitioner, explores the unique scopes of practice for both RNs and NPs, and offers insights into why RNs might not need to pursue the NP route to excel in functional medicine.
 If you’re deciding between further education or advancing your nursing practice right where you are, this episode is for you.